Curator ・ Researcher ・ Writer working across Japan and South Korea.

 This text is translated from the original Japanese.
 While every effort has been made to preserve the tone and nuances of the source, certain expressions may reflect the original language.
 Thank you for your understanding.

-Last summer, I visited Tsuruhashi in Osaka, one of the largest Korean commercial districts in Japan.
-I stopped by while visiting Nishinari and Cocoroom, a community space that has been active there for many years.
-Nishinari Ward and Ikuno Ward—where Tsuruhashi is located—face each other diagonally across Tennoji.
-Although I had been to Osaka before, this was my first time visiting this area.
+Last summer, I visited Tsuruhashi in Osaka, one of the largest Koreantowns in Japan.
+I stopped by while visiting Cocoroom, a community space that has been active there for many years in Nishinari.
+Nishinari and Ikuno lie diagonally across from each other with Tennoji in between.
+Although I had been coming to Osaka for some time, it was my first visit to this area.

-My first trip to Osaka, on the other hand, was during a high school excursion.
+My first trip to Osaka, on the other hand, was during a high school field trip.
 We took a ferry from Busan Port, passing through Tsushima, Shimonoseki, and the Seto Inland Sea before arriving at Osaka Port.
-Crossing the sea with my friends, we spent the time chatting noisily and eating instant Shin Ramyun in our cabin.
-We departed during the day and spent one night on board.
-The sea at night was so dark and deep that nothing could be seen.
-And when I opened my eyes, we had already arrived.
+On board, my friends and I crossed the sea in a lively blur of chatter, eating Shin Ramyun in our cabin.
+We departed in the afternoon and arrived the next morning after a night’s sleep.
+From the ship, the sea looked impossibly dark and deep.
+There was nothing to see.
+And when I woke up, we had already arrived.

 I begin with this story because the same route was used a hundred years ago.
-At the Koreatown Archive in Tsuruhashi, which I visited this time, I came across a map showing this very path.
-It is likely a route that dates back more than a century.
-It is also probably the same route my great-grandfather and maternal grandmother took when they returned to Busan after liberation.
+I saw a map marking this route at the Koreatown History Museum in Tsuruhashi, which I visited this time.
+It is likely a path that has been traveled for well over a century.
+I imagine that my great-grandfather and my maternal grandmother also took this route when they returned to Busan after liberation.

 A map of major routes from 1933,

-featured in an informational pamphlet from the Osaka Koreatown Archive.
+featured in an informational pamphlet from the Osaka Korea Town Museum.

 From Busan, the route passes through Shimonoseki, enters the Seto Inland Sea,